Frequently Asked Questions

 Q. When do you require payment?

-We take an agreed retainer, usually 25%, at time of booking, and the balance a week prior to the event day.
+We take an agreed retainer, usually 25% or $500, at time of booking, and the balance a week prior to the event day.

 Q. Do we need to meet prior to our wedding?